Vietnam.vn - Nền tảng quảng bá Việt Nam

 Up to now, the maritime delimitation agreements between Vietnam and neighboring countries have been implemented in accordance with the principle of peaceful settlement of international disputes, in accordance with international law, especially the 1982 UNCLOS, contributing to promoting peaceful, stable and developing relations between Vietnam and neighboring countries.
 In addition to maritime delimitation, Vietnam has also reached an agreement with Cambodia on historical waters in the undelimited maritime area between the two countries.
 At the same time, together with Malaysia, it has established a joint oil and gas exploitation area in the undelimited overlapping continental shelf area between the two countries.

-In maritime areas that are still being encroached upon and have not been delimited, with neighboring countries such as the overlapping area with Cambodia, the tripartite overlapping area between Vietnam, Malaysia and Thailand, or the area with the potential for overlap between Vietnam and Brunei, as well as between Vietnam and the Philippines (24) , Vietnam always respects the sovereignty and jurisdiction of coastal countries over their exclusive economic zones and continental shelves, while promoting negotiations to find fundamental and long-term solutions.
-Vietnam supports the maintenance of stability on the basis of maintaining the status quo, not taking actions that further complicate the situation, not using force or threatening to use force.
+In maritime areas that are still being encroached upon and have not been delimited, with neighboring countries such as the overlapping area with Cambodia, the tripartite overlapping area between Vietnam, Malaysia and Thailand, or the potential overlapping area between Vietnam and Brunei, as well as between Vietnam and the Philippines (24) , Vietnam always respects the sovereignty and jurisdiction of coastal countries over their exclusive economic zones and continental shelves, while promoting negotiations to find fundamental and long-term solutions.
+Vietnam supports maintaining stability on the basis of maintaining the status quo, not taking actions that further complicate the situation, not using force or threatening to use force.

 Vietnam People's Navy soldiers before the flag salute on Truong Sa Island, Khanh Hoa Province _Photo: Vu Ngoc Hoang

-On October 22, 2018, the Resolution of the 8th Central Conference, Session XII, on “Vietnam’s sustainable marine economic development strategy to 2030, with a vision to 2045” was issued.
-The Strategy clearly defines that “The sea is a component of the sacred sovereignty of the Fatherland, a living space, a gateway for international exchange, closely associated with the cause of building and defending the Fatherland” (25) .
-In addition to the goals of developing a blue marine economy, conserving biodiversity, preserving and promoting historical traditions and marine culture, combined with the acquisition of advanced and modern science and technology, and the use of high-quality human resources, the Strategy defines that by 2045, Vietnam will proactively and responsibly participate in solving international and regional issues related to the sea and ocean.
+On October 22, 2018, the Resolution of the 8th Central Conference of the 12th tenure on "Vietnam's sustainable marine economic development strategy to 2030, vision to 2045" was issued.
+The Strategy clearly defines that "The sea is a component of the sacred sovereignty of the Fatherland, a living space, a gateway for international exchange, closely linked to the cause of building and defending the Fatherland" (25) .
+In addition to the goals of developing a blue marine economy, conserving biodiversity, preserving and promoting historical traditions and marine culture, combined with the acquisition of advanced and modern science and technology, and the use of high-quality human resources, the Strategy defines a vision to 2045 that Vietnam will proactively and responsibly participate in solving international and regional issues related to the sea and ocean.

 Often considered a “Constitution for the Oceans”, the signing of UNCLOS 40 years ago was a historic milestone in the development of international law, creating a comprehensive legal framework for peaceful and stable maritime governance, promoting cooperation between countries and sustainable development of seas and oceans.
 The United Nations - the multilateral organization with the most members in the world today - has repeatedly recognized the role of UNCLOS 1982 and emphasized the need to comply with the Convention in all activities at sea and ocean (27) .
 ASEAN in its high-level statements has also always emphasized the universal value and importance of implementing UNCLOS 1982 to maintain peace, stability and manage and peacefully resolve maritime disputes in the region.
 As a coastal country, an active and responsible member, Vietnam always affirms that the 1982 UNCLOS is one of the provisions of international law that plays a key role in the management and development of the national marine economy; at the same time, it is the basis for Vietnam to peacefully resolve maritime disputes with neighboring countries, towards peaceful and sustainable management of the East Sea./.